quintype/malibu/non-malibu.md

 ---
 # {{page.title}}

-This documentation will help Non-Malibu publishers who have not cloned the repository from Malibu or Malibu Advanced, Instead they have their own repository.
+This documentation will help Non-Malibu publishers who have not cloned the repository from Malibu or Malibu Advanced, Instead they have their own code base.